system-pclub/rust-programming-challenges/README.md

 - (1) our submitted paper,
 - (2) collected Stack Overflow questions and their detailed labels,
 - (3) our designed survey,
-- (4) survey answers from real-world Rust programmers,
+- (4) survey answers of real-world Rust programmers,
 - (5) scripts that conduct statistical analysis,
 - and (6) intermediate analysis results.